gevulotnetwork/taiko-demo/README.md

 ## 3 Adapt `prover_cmd`

 The original `prover_cmd` binary (whose main function is [here](https://github.com/taikoxyz/zkevm-chain/blob/v0.6.0-alpha/prover/src/bin/prover_cmd.rs#L12)) is a convenient point of entry for us into the Taiko prover.
-While the Taiko provers are normally instantiated vai RPC requests, the functionality is more or less exposed here in a standalone executable.
+While the Taiko provers are normally instantiated via RPC requests, the functionality is also exposed here as a standalone binary.
 Three parameters are passed in via the environment:
 - a block number
 - an RPC endpoint for the L2 node
 - a proof parameters file